Quickstart: Building your first static site with Azure Static Web Apps

 Enter Create static web app in the command box.

-Enter the settings values for that match your framework preset choice.
+Enter the settings values that match your framework preset choice.

 Once the app is created, a confirmation notification is shown in Visual Studio Code.